heggland/heggland-pe2/BRIEF.md

 ### Visitor Side

 - Homepage
-- Search bar typeahead (auto dropdown with hotel names that match what has been typed)
+- Search bar typeahead (auto dropdown with accommodation names that match what has been typed)
-- A results page with all hotels
+- A results page with all accommodations
-- The hotel specific page which displays all details about the hotel
+- The accommodation specific page which displays all details about the accommodation
 - An enquiry page either modal or separate page
 - A contact page (different to enquiry page) which goes to the admin for Holidaze